theprimepackage/csis202-junit-tests/README.md

 ```
 git commit -a -m "[Enter a very descriptive commit message here]"
 ```
-Note: the `-a` flag is to add all changes to be staged for commiting.
+Note: the `-a` flag is to add all changes to be staged for committing.
 - That is basically it.
 If you would like a really simple yet informative overview, or if you are **unsure about anything**, please refer to this lovely [git guide][4]
 - Branching is very useful so definitely learn up on that.

 ## JUnit Testing
 Here are some links to helpful websites about JUnit Testing.
-- One of my favorite refferences for JUnit testing.
+- One of my favorite references for JUnit testing.
 I go here often: http://www.vogella.com/tutorials/JUnit/article.html
-- A *very* brief overview of some of Hamcrest's capabilites: https://github.com/junit-team/junit4/wiki/Matchers-and-assertthat
+- A *very* brief overview of some of Hamcrest's capabilities: https://github.com/junit-team/junit4/wiki/Matchers-and-assertthat

 ### Running JUnit Test
 In IntelliJ it is rather simple.
 Just click on the class name of the test (i.e. `CarTest`).
 Then hit alt-enter to and select run test.